Bridging Loans: What They Are & How To Get One

 • Unmortgageable properties

-However, some lenders place restrictions on certain types of property because they consider them high risk, though this is usually determined on a case-by-case basis.
+However, some lenders restrict certain types of property because they consider them high-risk, though this is usually determined on a case-by-case basis.

 Bridging mortgages

-There are a number of scenarios where a borrower might consider using a personal bridge loan as a springboard to a mortgage, and we outlined some of them earlier in this article.
+Several scenarios exist in which a borrower might consider using a personal bridge loan as a springboard to a mortgage, and we outlined some of them earlier in this article.

-• Perhaps you have short-term cashflow problems or bad credit, but know these issues will be resolved in the near future.
+• Perhaps you have short-term cash flow problems or bad credit, but you know these issues will be resolved soon.

-Bridge loan funding would allow you to snap up the property in the immediate term and taking out a residential mortgage when your credit/income problems have been revolved would cover your exit.
+Bridge loan funding would allow you to snap up the property in the immediate term, and taking out a residential mortgage when your credit/income problems have been resolved would cover your exit.

 A bridge loan would provide you with the funds to move to the new house without selling your current property.
-When another buyer is found, the sale can serve as the exit strategy.
+The sale can serve as the exit strategy when another buyer is found.

 Some bridging providers will be happy to lend under these circumstances if the property you’re selling has sufficient equity.

-• The residential property may be considered ‘unmortgagable’ in the eyes of mainstream lenders – perhaps it has no bathroom or kitchen facilities or doesn’t have a roof.
+• The residential property may be considered ‘unmortgageable’ in the eyes of mainstream lenders—perhaps it lacks bathroom or kitchen facilities or a roof.

 Maybe with some bridging loan-funded renovations, the property would become habitable once again, allowing you to take out a residential mortgage to serve as the exit strategy once the works are complete.